BrainStormYourWayIn/sierra/README.md

 First, the directory structure needs to get sorted before running this.
 Run the code outside of `templates/`.

 Here with `write_to_template()`, you can name your HTML file and call the function which takes only that argument to write the file into the `templates/` folder. `style.css` is automatically put into `static/` when this function is called.

+In `title()`, set the argument `templating` to True, if Sierra is being used to template with Flask

 Of course, you can also define the functions in separate files and import it.